 When to Prune a Fruit Tree?

-When you can see what you are doing and before the tree starts to bud.
+The right time to prune fruit trees is when you can see what you are doing and before the tree starts to bud.
 In other words, during the winter when the tree is asleep and there are no leaves on it.

-You should prune your trees every year.
+You should prune your fruit trees every year.
 If you do this on a regular basis, it will take only minutes to prune a full-size tree.

 If you buy a new tree that has some branches on it (like a container tree that is usually sold at local garden stores), you might also want to prune at the time of planting.
 You want very little branch growth on a newly planted tree.
 For those trees, the first season should be all about establishing strong roots.
 Take away 1/3 of the branches so the energy of the tree can be invested in root development instead of in branch growth.